certifaction/cli/docs/guides/what-is-certifaction.md

 [Certifaction](https://certifaction.com) is the Privacy-first electronic signature with

-- end to end encryption of documents,
+- end-to-end encryption of documents,
 - legally valid identity check,
-- Digital Twin bridging printed document with their digital original.
+- Digital Twin connecting printed documents with their digital original.

-## End to end encryption
+## End-to-end encryption

 We process your PDF documents locally instead of sending them to a central server outside of your control.
 When we need to store documents, we always encrypt them client side before sending them to us.